 In the 1930s Fletcher was the first to demonstrate the spatial effect of sound which he referred as “auditory perspective” and later “stereo”.
 At the 1932 World's Fair in Chicago, Bell Laboratories presented a demonstration where headsets were placed in a semicircle around a glassed-in stage.
 In the center of the stage was a dummy called Oscar.
 Microphones were placed in each ear of the dummy and were connected to receivers in each of the headsets.
 A person walked around the dummy on stage and spoke.
 The glass prevented the audience from hearing the person through the air, but the people who had the headsets were startled.
 To them it seemed that someone was walking around them and speaking to them.
 They would turn and look over their shoulders to see who it was.

 In the 1920s and 1930s Bell Laboratories was working on improvements to microphone designs, electronic recording equipment, carbon microphones, radio transmitters, and amplification systems.
 In 1932 the Laboratories developed stereophonic recording equipment.
-Fletcher’s profound interest in music led him to partner with conductor Leopold Stokowski and the Philadelphia Orchestra to create the first demonstrations of first demonstrations of stereophonic sound, both by direct transmission (from Philadelphia to Washington in 1933) and by recording (in New York in 1940).
+Fletcher’s profound interest in music led him to partner with conductor Leopold Stokowski and the Philadelphia Orchestra to create the first demonstrations of stereophonic sound, both by direct transmission (from Philadelphia to Washington in 1933) and by recording (in New York in 1940).
 This collaboration produced more than 100 electronic stereo recordings.
 Equipment developed under Fletcher's direction enabled a conductor or artist to create an original recording and on playback enhance or modify the sound to achieve variations.

 After his retirement from Bell Laboratories in 1949, Fletcher became a professor of electrical engineering at Columbia University where he organized a department on acoustics.
 After 3 years he returned to his undergraduate alma mater as Director of Research at Brigham Young University and eventually became chairman of the Department of Engineering Science.
 Harvey Fletcher remained active in acoustic research until his death in 1981.